 Step 3: …

-• Why It Works: It breaks a complex process into simple, numbered steps, and the language is clear and direct.
+Why It Works: It breaks a complex process into simple, numbered steps, and the language is clear and direct.
+This type of content is a cornerstone of effective SEO strategies.

 The Client: Fresh Bakes, a local bakery.